7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 In setting your goals, remember to use the SMART method.
 Goals that are…

-Setting goals and tracking them closely with KPIs helps everyone know what the end goal is and where the team’s current location is in meeting those goals.
+Setting goals and tracking them closely with KPIs helps everyone know what the end goal is and how close the team is to reaching those goals.

 Assign Clear Responsibility